Configuring Virtual Meeting Rooms (VMRs)

 |Maximum inbound call bandwidth (kbps)||

-Enter a value in this field to limit the bandwidth of media being received by Pexip Infinity from each individual participant dialed in to this VMR.
-For more information see Restricting call bandwidth.
+Specifying a maximum inbound call bandwidth will limit the bandwidth of media received by Pexip Infinity from each individual participant dialed in to this VMR.
+For more information see Managing and restricting call bandwidth.

 |Maximum outbound call bandwidth (kbps)||

-Enter a value in this field to limit the bandwidth of media being sent from Pexip Infinity to each individual participant dialed in to this VMR.
-For more information see Restricting call bandwidth.
+Specifying a maximum outbound call bandwidth will limit the bandwidth of media sent from Pexip Infinity to each individual participant dialed in to this VMR.
+For more information see Managing and restricting call bandwidth.

 Allows you to limit the media content of the conference.
 For more information, see Controlling media capability.